maurinemutinda72/social_media1/README.md

 ## React Social Dashboard

 This is a React application for a user dashboard that includes notifications, a user profile, a news feed, and a comments section.
-The app is designed to demonstrate interactive components, dynamic state management, and polished styling.
+The app is designed to demonstrate interactive components, dynamic state management, and polished styling.Find the platform here- https://vercel.com/maurinemutinda72s-projects/social-media1

 ### Features